igorhosantos/slidingpuzzle/README.md

-Simple Sliding Puzle 3x3 with Unity3D / C#
+Simple Sliding Puzzle 3x3 with Unity and C#

 - using Dotween to external tool